Hi! How lovely of you to drop by!

 “I feel judged…”

-A judgement that quite often lacks knowledge, understanding & empathy for our personal circumstances (which are never completely known by others) from the One standing in judgment.
+A judgement that quite often lacks knowledge, understanding & empathy for our personal circumstances from the one standing in judgement.

 Then added to this mix will be our emotional response to the issues at hand.

-It goes with the territory when you’re a therapist & one of the therapies in your therapy kit is Cognitive Behavioral Therapy (CBT)).
+It goes with the territory when you’re a therapist & one of the therapies in your therapy kit is Cognitive Behavioral Therapy (CBT).

 Let me pose the following question;

-It gives an interesting perspective to the following ancient wisdom…
+It gives an interesting perspective to the following wisdom,

 “…why do you look at the speck that is in another’s eye,

 Until next time dear friend…